Alice's Restaurant: The draft

 The Armed Forces Examination and Entrance Station was part of a large complex at 39 Whitehall Street in New York City from 1884 to 1969.
 By the late 1960s, the building had become a target for anti-war protesters, and two bombings left minor damage to the building, prompting the building to be vacated.
 The building has since been repurposed as a mixed-use development and its address changed (it is now 3 New York Plaza).

 The brief mention of "faggots" being rejected for military service in the song's epilogue was based on military policy at the time, which rejected all homosexuals and expelled anyone caught engaging in homosexual behavior with a section 8 dishonorable discharge.
 The policy was modified in 1993 and fully repealed in 2012.

 Guthrie acknowledged that he was never in danger of being drafted because he had been given a high draft number.
-A fellow friend commented that he and Guthrie were "not going to get called unless there's a squirrel invasion in New Hampshire."
+A friend commented that he and Guthrie were "not going to get called unless there's a squirrel invasion in New Hampshire."

 Legacy

-Alice's Restaurant of Sky Londa, California, founded in the 1960s, was originally founded by Alice Taylor with no direct connection to Alice Brock.
+Alice's Restaurant of Sky Londa, California, founded in the 1960s, was originally founded by Alice Taylor with no connection to Alice Brock.
 Subsequent owners of the restaurant kept the original name as a homage to the song, eventually adding a "Group W bench," because the name had made the restaurant a tourist attraction that was "good for business."

+The programming language Smalltalk was written around the same time.
+The song played a minor role that lives on today.
+The choices to adopt some of the language in the song has spread to other languages that may not even know that Alice's Restaurant helped to inspire.
+The lyrics: "They got a building down New York City, it’s called Whitehall Street, Where you walk in, you get injected, inspected, detected, infected, neglected and selected." helped shape the programming methods #inject #inspect #detect, #select.

+The German singer-songwriter Hannes Wader used the tune for his anarchistic song "Der Tankerkönig."

 Feature film

 The song was adapted into the 1969 movie Alice's Restaurant, directed and co-written by Arthur Penn, who had heard the song in 1967 while living in Stockbridge and immediately wanted to make the song into a movie.
 Guthrie appears as himself, with Pat Quinn as Alice Brock and James Broderick as Ray Brock, William Obanhein and James Hannon appearing as themselves, and Alice Brock making a cameo appearance.

-The movie was released in August 1969, a few days after Guthrie appeared at the Woodstock Festival.
-A soundtrack album for the film was also released by United Artists Records.
-The soundtrack includes a studio version of the song, which was originally divided into two parts (one for each album side); a compact disc reissue on the Rykodisc label presents this version in full and adds several bonus tracks to the original LP.
+The film was released in August 1969, a few days after Guthrie appeared at the Woodstock Festival, and a soundtrack album was released by United Artists Records.
+The soundtrack includes a studio version of "Alice's Restaurant", which was originally divided into two parts (one for each album side).
+A compact disc reissue on the Rykodisc label presents this version in full and adds several bonus tracks to the original LP.